AndBible/docs/docs/source/index.rst

-Welcome to the And Bible: Bible Study's documentation!
+Welcome to the AndBible: Bible Study's documentation!
 ===============================================

-The **Bible Study App** is a free, opensource application provided by And Bible that gives users an advanced and flexible interface for studying the Bible.
+The **Bible Study App** is a free, opensource application provided by AndBible that gives users an advanced and flexible interface for studying the Bible.

 * `Github Repository <https://github.com/AndBible/and-bible>`_